Concordia University men's basketball team will not play remaining conference games

 The inquiry determined the intensity of the practice was consequence of some players breaking curfew two night before but said it was not an act of hazing.

 As a result, the team had to forfeit multiple games.
-The NCAA stepped in, forbidding them from playiing the rest of their conference games as a result of its recents.
+The NCAA stepped in, forbidding them from playiing the rest of their conference games as a result of its recent forfeits.

-Ryan Baker is hoping his son will be allowed to play and extra year because of what's happening.
+Ryan is hoping his son will be allowed to play an extra year because of what's happening.

 He is still not cleared to play this year.